-- z/VM V5R1 will operate only on hardware servers that support IBM z/Architecture (64-bit), including the IBM zSeries 990, 890, 900, and 800 servers, or equivalent. - Linux is the only guest operating system that z/VM V5R1 will support on IBM Integrated Facility for Linux (IFL) engines (other than z/VM V4 or z/VM V5).
+z/VM V5R1 will operate only on IBM zSeries (z890, z990, z800, and z900), or equivalent servers that support the 64-bit IBM z/Architecture.

+- Linux is the only guest operating system that z/VM V5R1 will support on IBM Integrated Facility for Linux (IFL) engines (other than z/VM V4 or z/VM V5).
 Linux can also run on IFL engines in LPAR mode. - Use of IFL engines on z800 and z900 machines requires LPAR mode.
 Customers who choose to add IFL engines to a z800 or z900 machine running in basic mode will also have to run their operating system on the standard engine(s) in LPAR mode.
 This is not a consideration for z990 and z890 machines, which do not have basic mode. - z/VM V5R1 does not provide support for V=R or V=F guest images.
-Customers running V=R and V=F guests should consider this when migrating to z/VM V5R1.
-The processor requirements to run as a V=V guest, if the guest was previously run as V=R, may be significant due to the loss of various hardware assists. - z/VM does not support reconfiguration of partitionable processors, either by z/VM itself or by guests running on z/VM.
+Customers currently running V=R or V=F guests should consider this when migrating to z/VM V5R1.
+The processor requirements to run as a V=V guest, if the guest was previously run as V=R, may be significant due to the loss of various hardware assists. - z/VM does not support the reconfiguration of partitionable processors, either by z/VM itself or by guests running on z/VM.